 Rachel Franco is a Staff Consultant for MAYA.
-She recently earned her Masters of Education in Language and Literacy at Harvard Graduate School of Education.
-Rachel has served as a classroom reading teacher, specializing in both elementary and secondary literacy curriculum and instruction.
+She recently earned her Masters of Education in Language and Literacy at the Harvard Graduate School of Education.
+Prior to consulting, Rachel served as a classroom reading teacher, specializing in both elementary and secondary literacy curriculum and instruction.
 Rachel began teaching in 2013 as a part of Teach for America in Detroit, Michigan.

 Rachel attended DePaul University in Chicago, Illinois.
 As a DePaul Leadership Scholar, she learned the values of service through the teachings and practices of St. Vincent de Paul and St. Louise de Marillac.
 Through tutoring elementary-aged students on the northwest side to GED prep on the south side, she cultivated a desire to teach through the lens of Kimberlé Crenshaw's intersectional identities.
 She also served as Co-Editor-in-Chief for Threshold, DePaul's award winning literary and art magazine.
 Rachel graduated with honors as a first-generation graduate.

 Rachel is a proud Mexican-American, South-Austin born and raised, reader, writer and magic-bean buyer.